storagebits/KISSS/README.md

 ## About this project
 K.I.S.S.S.
 Keep It Simple Slide Scanner is an other DIY slide scanner project.
 Here you'll find informations about .
 It is provided "as is".
 You'll need to adapt it to your own installation.

 It uses a simple projector lens trick which allows a DSLR to capture a slide by photographing it directly from the projector instead from the projected picture.

 IMAGE PROJECTOR

-My dad was doing a lot (LOT) of photographies
+My dad was doing a lot (LOT) of photographies on slides from the early 1960's up to early 1990's.
+Since many years

 IMAGE STOCK

+My goal was to

 ## Hardware components
  - Slide projector with wired remote